 Trough planter boxes can add a number of functional and aesthetic elements to your indoor and outdoor designs.
-We normally see these rectangular shaped planters lining up the sides and corners of buildings and streets.
+We normally see these rectangular planter boxes lining up the sides and corners of buildings and streets.
 To give you a few ideas, we list down some ways you can use trough planters in your design project.

 Use of Trough Planters in Commercial and Public Spaces

 Planter boxes can add greenery to an urban area without having to dig up pavement and can be good alternatives to fencing.
 Because of their rectangle shape and ability to create a barrier, trough planters are useful in open spaces to guide pedestrian traffic.
 Choose trough planters that can withstand damage from traffic and outdoor weather conditions.
 Planters made from granite are especially durable.

 You can see trough planters used in the streets of Queen’s Quay in Derry City as a barrier for pedestrians.
 At the same time, the planters allow for planting perennials in a bustling cityscape.
 These granite planters are durable enough to withstand some punishment from pedestrians and small trolleys.

 At Fenwicks Marina in Brooklyn, New South Wales, concrete troughs and tapers help define space and provide privacy for those dining on the wooden decking.
 Having plants nearby just makes the experience more relaxing.

 This car park building in Bankstown in Sydney is given a soft touch with the added greenery.
 What was once a concrete complex, hard on the eyes, is now just a tad better with the addition of some hardy plants.